goodwin72/jaredrgoodwin.com/_work/personal-portfolio.md

 Choosing to use Minima ultimately didn't feel like a limitation on my ability to create a unique visual identity for the site, and ended up saving me a lot of time.
 It greatly reduced the amount of boilerplate CSS that I had to write, and handled essentially all of the basic responsive design that I would need for me.

-While I forsaw a lot of potential issues in my design documents, I still had unforeseen ones arise during the development process.
+While I foresaw a lot of potential issues in my design documents, I still had unforeseen ones arise during the development process.
 By far the most awkward of these was that I actually forgot to create a full mockup of the portfolio and blog pages.
 Thankfully, neither of these demanded complex designs, and their development didn't require any previous work to be modified.

 Overall, the development went smoothly, and the final site ended up looking considerably like my design drafts.
 By the end of the month, I had a personal portfolio site that I was quite happy with!